Sheridan College: Trafalgar Campus (Oakville)

-Located in Oakville (1430 Trafalgar Road), the Trafalgar Road Campus is the main campus of the Sheridan College, which serves 9,610 students.
+Located in Oakville (1430 Trafalgar Road), the Trafalgar Campus is the main campus of the Sheridan College, which serves 9,610 students.
 This campus is the home of the Faculty of Animation, Arts and Design, and is Canada's largest art school.

 This campus includes two performance theatres which hold performances annually.
 Trafalgar campus is also home to the Bruins soccer, rugby and cross country teams.

-The Trafalgar campus is partnered with the University of Toronto Mississauga (UTM) campus to create four cross-campus programs: Theatre & Drama Studies, CCIT, Digital Enterprise Management, and Art & Art History Studies.